-Brrrr, winter is almost here, and you can feel it in the air.
-Fall is ending, and the mornings and nights are getting colder with each passing day.
+Brrrr, winter is here, and you can feel it in the air.
+Fall has ended, and the mornings and nights are colder with each passing day.
 You can bundle up by the fire, wear an extra layer of clothing, or perhaps a beanie, but keeping yourself warm starts on the inside.
 Your body maintains its temperature as best it can, given its external conditions, but you can warm yourself up from the inside out with food.
 Certain spices and herbs can help your body improve blood flow to keep yourself warm and your taste buds happy.

 Eat delicious food and stay warm?
 It’s the perfect combo.
 Enjoy these healthy comfort food recipes that will have you feeling extra cozy this winter.